harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-network-loss.md

 ---

 ## Introduction
-- It causes flaky access to the application/services by injecting network packet loss from vmware vm(s).
+- It causes flaky access to the application/services by injecting network packet loss from VMware vm(s).
 - It helps to check the performance of the application/process running on the VMWare VMs.

 :::tip Fault execution flow chart